Getting Started with PrintPricePro

 Machine Cost Per Hour

-Settings > Printers > Add/Edit Printer > Machine Cost Per Hour
+Printers > Add/Edit Printer > Machine Cost per Hour

 Labor Rate Per Hour